romcal/romcal/README.md

 In situations when there are 2 celebrations from `national` calendar that coincide on the same date, the one with the higher ranking celebration type will take precendence.

-A new `national` calendar for a country can be defined by creating a new `.js` file with the country name in upper case, lower case or camel case in the `lib/calendars` folder (i.e. southKorea.js).
-This new file will automatically be picked up by the module and will be used when the user supplies the matching key in the country argument in the `calendarFor` or `queryFor` methods.
+A new `national` calendar for a country can be defined by creating a new `.js` file with the country name in upper case, lower case or camel case in the `lib/calendars` folder (i.e. malaysia.js).
+This new file will automatically be picked up by the module and will be used when the user supplies the matching key in the country argument in the `calendarFor` method.

 See [Overriding dates](#Overriding dates) for more examples.

 ### Queries <a name="queries"></a>
 The following are usage examples

 #### Querying by month

 #### Querying by day of week